valdezpa09/homio/README.md

 Homio is a clean, minimal, and fully YAML-based dashboard for Home Assistant that i build for a bit of fun.
 It's still work in progress but wanted to share it with you after receiving many requests for it.
 It’s built with tablets in mind — perfect for a wall-mounted screen — but it also works well on mobile thanks to its responsive layout.

 Everything is done in YAML to give you full control and make it easier to share, reuse, and tweak.
-No UI editors here — just clean files and templates that you can version, back up, and build on.

 ## **✅ What You’ll Need**